JoevieYang/NLPproject/README.md

 # NLPproject
-Some of my master projects.
+A project during my master degree, where l gained experience of NLP pipeline and BERT